-The Landmarks Trust is an initiative between the community and Hastings District Council to promote the Hastings District’s image, identity and sense of place and to foster civic pride.
+The Landmarks Trust is a co-operative initiative put together in the late 1990s by the community and Hastings District Council to promote Hastings image, identity and sense of place, and to foster civic pride.

 Four key areas drive the passion of the Landmarks Trust members:

 Each aim feeds into the Landmarks philosophy of making Hastings a better place to live, enjoy and be proud of.